WooooDyy/LLM-Agent-Paper-List/README.md

 🔥 **Must-read papers for LLM-based agents.**

 ## 🔔 News
+- ✨ [2023/09/15] Our survey is released!
+See [The Rise and Potential of Large Language Model Based Agents: A Survey](https://arxiv.org/abs/2309.07864) for the paper!
 - [2023/09/14] We create this repository to introduce a survey of LLM-based agents and list some must-read papers.
 More papers will be added soon!

 <div align=center><img src="./assets/figure1.jpg" width="80%" /></div>